theNewDynamic/chrisabani.com/_posts/news/2014-01-26-reviews-coming-in-for-the-secret-history-of-las-vegas.md

 title: Reviews coming in for The Secret History of Las Vegas
 ---

+Getting some nice Review coverage of *The Secret History of Las Vegas*.
+Here are a couple recent ones from the *LA Times* and *The New York Times Book Review*

 > "What lifts the novel is its energy, the audacity of Abani’s imagination, and most of all the breadth of vision that supplies its moral context. *The Secret History of Las Vegas* has a global sweep and – what’s often aspired to, but rarely achieved in a novel – a feeling of thematic unity."
 -- Marcel Theroux, *New York Times Book Review*